Brain: The same thing we do every night, Pinky — try to take over the world!

 - Mobile Maze: In one episode, the scientists experimenting on the mice put them into a virtual reality maze with rotating corridors.

-- Mouse World: In "When Mice Ruled the Earth", as a result in the duo's time travel mission.
+- Mouse World: In "When Mice Ruled the Earth", as a result of the duo's time travel mission.
 Unfortunately, the mouse populace look and act like Pinky.

 - Multiple-Choice Past: The series has had four different flashbacks to the duo's childhood and when they were first genetically altered.
 They all contradict each other.

 - My Brain Is Big: The Brain and Snowball are both highly intelligent and have large heads.

 - My Card: "A Pinky and the Brain Halloween" has "Mister Itch: Proprietor of Wayward Souls"